MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/built-in-report-reference.md

 ---
-title: "Built-in report reference" ms.custom: na ms.date: "07/27/2016"
-ms.prod: "identity-cas"
-ms.reviewer: na
-ms.suite: na
-ms.tgt_pltfrm: na
+# required metadata

+title: Built-in report reference | Microsoft Docs
+description:
+keywords:
+author: rkarlin
+manager: mbaldwin
+ms.date: 10/15/2016
-ms.topic: "article"
+ms.topic: article
+ms.prod:
+ms.service: cloud-app-security
+ms.technology:
 ms.assetid: 588b3639-f748-45a6-bc4b-a6ee47c1865e

-caps.latest.revision: 9
-author: "Rkarlin"
-ms.author: "rkarlin"
+# optional metadata

+#ROBOTS:
+#audience:
+#ms.devlang:
+ms.reviewer: reutam
+ms.suite: ems
+#ms.tgt_pltfrm:
+#ms.custom:

 ---

 # Built-in report reference
   It is recommended that you create custom reports using built-in reports as a starting place, sort of like a template on which to base your custom reports.
 The following table provides a list of built-in reports and the types of events you might want to use them to monitor.